Generic Name: tinidazole

 Tinidazole is a synthetic antiprotozoal and antibacterial agent.
 It is 1-[2-(ethylsulfonyl)ethyl]-2-methyl-5-nitroimidazole, a second-generation 2-methyl-5-nitroimidazole, which has the following chemical structure:

-Tindamax pink oral tablets contain 250 mg or 500 mg of tinidazole.
+Tindamax pink oral tablets contain 500 mg of tinidazole.
 Inactive ingredients include croscarmellose sodium, FD&C Red 40 lake, FD&C Yellow 6 lake, hypromellose, magnesium stearate, microcrystalline cellulose, polydextrose, polyethylene glycol, pregelatinized corn starch, titanium dioxide, and triacetin.

 Tindamax - Clinical Pharmacology